yers-m/yers_documentation/docs/Literature/hydrocortisone.md

 *Metabolic pathway of cortisol.
 Figures were adapted from [PhD thesis of Johanna Melin](https://refubium.fu-berlin.de/handle/fub188/23620).
 Created using [diagrams.net](https://app.diagrams.net/)*

 ### Elimination
+* At least 90% of cortisol and cortisone metabolites are normally excreted as sulfate or glucuronide conjugates.
+Conjugation of cortisol and cortisone can occur at the 21 position, and 3α-reduced steroids can also be conjugated at the 3α position
 * Parameters
     + $CL$
         - dose-dependent CL